gsgbills/MITIBMCloud/README.md

   type: s3
 ```

-Notice that under execution in the yaml file, we have already specified a command that will be executed when the job reaches the server.
+Notice that under `execution` in the yaml file, we specified a command that will be executed when the job reaches the server.

 ```
 python3 main.py --cifar_path ${DATA_DIR}/cifar10
       --checkpoint_path ${RESULT_DIR} --epochs 10
 ```

 This will execute main.py, which starts a training run of a specified model.
 Since no model is specified, it will train the default model, vgg16, for 10 epochs using the dataset in the bucket we created.

 ### Step 3: Send code to run on Watson Studio!

 #### 3.1.
-Zip code into a file:
+Zip all the code and models into a file:
 ```
 zip model.zip main.py models/*
 ```